How to “Win” Arguments and Infuriate Opponents (with examples!)

 I consider myself a well accomplished devil’s advocate.
 I enjoy arguing.
 I routinely take positions that I don’t even agree with just because the person who I’ve decided to argue with is right, but for the wrong reasons.
 My willingness to engage in argument (especially when I’m choosing the battles) has given me an awesome repertoire of go-to moves that I’ve learned from others.
 I present to you the 10 concepts you must grasp to be an absolutely infuriating argument opponent, with examples from the absolute masters.

-I am using a very narrow definition of sophistry.
+I am using a very narrow (and perhaps the original) definition of sophistry.
 Sophistry is act of using an argument not to prove your position’s truth, but to persuade the crowd that it is true, regardless of its soundness.
 So the first key step is that you must always imagine (even if it’s not true) that there is a crowd of people who will listen to this argument and vote after the fact to determine the winner.
 It’s even better if you can actually gather that crowd (that internet thing is great for this).
 Sympathetic crowds are very powerful.
 If you take nothing else from this, take this: appearing to be right is more important than actually being right.
 From that little maxim, all else follows.

 Use everything below for this singular purpose.